JohnKearney1/Joh5Bot/README.md

 **03-22-2021**
 > **v1.0.0 - Initial Commit**
-*Added `README.md`, Core Files, and `config.yml` for GH-Pages, as well as Supported Symbols.*
-*Created Pre-Release v1.0.0*
+> - Added `README.md`
+> - Added Core Files and Directories
+> - Created`config.yml` and enabled github-pages from the root directory
+> - Created Pre-Release v1.0.0

 **03-23-2021**
 > **v1.1.0 - BugFix**
-*Includes a restructure of the tweet parsing definition.
-Now supports a wider range of variable tweets with better error handling.
-"USDT" is no longer required for the bot to register a symbol from a mention tweet.*
+> - Restructured tweet parsing definition.
+>   - Now supports a wider range of variable tweets with better error handling.
+"USDT" is no longer required for the bot to register a symbol from a mention tweet.
-*Created Release v1.1.0*
+> - Created Release v1.1.0

+**03-24-2021**
+> **v1.1.1**
+> - Refactored and added `logging/`